trust-mfn-berlin/animals-as-objects/vault/material.winter-hardship-at-the-zoo.md

 >
 >Towards freeing the zoo of its woes
 >
->If we don't want to lose it –
+>If we don’t want to lose it –
 >
 >Our zoo and its animals!
 >